mkvakic-dhmz/Face-Detection-For-Python-Demo/README.md

 1. Test: Runs the Pytest test cases.
 2. Lint: Runs Black.
 3. Build Docker Container: Builds the Docker container using Kaniko.
-4. Build Singularity Container Image : Builds the Singularity container.
+4. Build Apptainer Container Image: Builds the Apptainer image.

 The pipeline configuration files are located in the `.gitlab_ci.yaml` file.